tachinn/we-humans/README.md

 - What are the human things, that brought us this far?
 - What human things, make humans, spend the most?
 - blah blah blah...

-Maybe, I am not able to exactly express here

 **Secondary Objectives (Probably the main reasons, I made this for):**
 - Wanted to make something that I think is less common.